Master of Science in Business Analytics and AI

 MSBA 620Marketing Analytics3

-MSBA 640Business Analytics Capstone3
+MSBA 640Business Analytics and AI Capstone3

 or ISA 692 Data Science/Business Analytics Internship